HilmTien/BattleSystem/README.md

 #### Core Game Mechanics
 All characters have 3 offensive attacks and 1 non damaging move.
 Critical hits deal 2x damage.
+Physical attacks, most often associated with Normal Attack, will not apply an element and will use the character's ATK and the opponents DEF stat.
-Primary and Secondary Skill will always apply an element to the opponent.
+Elemental attacks, which always lie in Primary / Secondary Skill, will use the character's ELEATK and the opponents ELERES stat.
+They also apply an element (not random, can be seen in the 'Characters' section below) to the opponent.
 The applied element lasts for 3 entire rounds.
 If another element is applied to a coexisting element, then an elemental reaction will occour.
 These reactions are described in this image: https://i.imgur.com/VjlcUdM.png